MayateDev/TextFileDB/README.md

 ```

 The library creates a json file over the database schema, but this file looks a little bit
 wonky, will have to look more in to this, never worked with json before.
+This file is generated
+mostly for fun as a test at the moment.

 The library also creates a TextDbInfo.tdb that contains the current primary key for each table
 and info about the columns on the tables.